julian-englert/blog/content/posts/hugo-guide.md

 This article shows how create a static website with Hugo on your local machine, push it to GitHub and deploy it via Netlify.
 <!--more-->

-Finally gotten around to setting up a static website using Hugo and hosted on Netlify.

 **Steps** (all on Windows 10)

 Recommended tools: